Amtrak’s California Zephyr – Reviewing this Interesting Train

 Sleeping on the Train

 These are not comfortable accommodations.
-The mattresses were unyielding, and the pillows were lumpy… Also, the width of the berth is about that of a camp cot.
-So, if you toss and turn as I do in bed, make sure you use the restraints provided, or you might find yourself over the edge
+The mattresses were unyielding, and the pillows were lumpy.
+Also, the width of the upper bunk is about that of a camp cot.
+So, if you toss and turn as I do in bed, make sure you use the restraints provided, or you might find yourself over the edge.

-In spite of the uncomfortable bedding and I think mostly due to the rhythm of the train, we both slept through three stops, Provo, and Salt Lake City, Ut, and Elko, NV.
-There is a reason NASA invented memory foam materials … Amtrak should use them!
+Despite the uncomfortable bedding and I think mostly due to the rhythm of the train, we both slept through the middle of the night and three train stops, Provo, Salt Lake City, Ut, and Elko, NV.
+Note: if you are prone to motion sickness, the “rhythm of the train” may not lull you to sleep.

 The train respects and enforces quiet time from 10 pm to 7 am.
 There are no announcements made during this time, and the crew keeps those insomniacs on board rounded up in the lounge car.
 Nonetheless, around 6:00 am I had to use the restroom.
 I put it off as long as I could but finally climbed down from my bunk.